lymanepp/lymanepp.github.io/docs/blog/2024-08-04-identifying-as-a-gay-christian.md

 1. **Grace Without Compromise**: Christianity teaches that God's grace is sufficient for all sinners, including those struggling with same-sex attraction (2 Corinthians 12:9).
 However, grace does not mean endorsing or legitimizing sinful behavior.
 Instead, it provides the strength to overcome sin and live according to God's commandments.

-2. **Truth and Love**: In addressing issues of sin, including same-sex desires and acts, the Christian response must be grounded in both truth and love.
+2. **Truth and Love**: In addressing issues of sin, including same-sex desires and relations, the Christian response must be grounded in both truth and love.
 John 1:14 states that Jesus came "full of grace and truth."
 True Christian love involves guiding others towards biblical truth while offering support and encouragement in their journey of faith.

 ### **The Path Forward for Christians**